40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 Deep, saturated colors are taking center stage in 2025 interiors.
 Think rich greens, deep blues, and bold reds.
 These intense hues create depth and drama in any room.
 Designers use saturated colors to make strong statements and set specific moods.
 A saturated accent wall can transform a neutral room into a dynamic space.

 These colors work well in both large and small doses.
 Saturated cabinet colors add personality to kitchens and create cozy, enveloping atmospheres in bedrooms.
 Pairing saturated colors with metallic accents adds a touch of glamour.
-While some worry about these colors being too intense, proper lighting can soften their impact.
+While some worry that these colors are too intense, proper lighting can help soften their impact.

 10. Vibrant Contrasts

 Vibrant contrasts are energizing interior spaces in 2025.
 Designers pair opposite colors on the color wheel to create striking visual effects.
 Black and white remain a classic high-contrast combination, but bolder pairings are gaining popularity.
-Think electric blue with sunny yellow or deep purple with lime green.
+Consider electric blue paired with sunny yellow or deep purple, complemented by lime green.

 These contrasts add excitement and visual interest to rooms.
 They work particularly well in modern and eclectic interiors.
 Contrasting colors can define different areas in open-plan spaces.
 They’re also practical for highlighting architectural features.